 The announcement will be part of the opening ceremony of the MPE exhibition at Imperial College London, which is organized by the EPSRC Centre for Doctoral Training (CDT) in the Mathematics of Planet Earth.
 The exhibition in London is open from October 21 – 29, 2017 (10 am to 6 pm) and is open to the general public with a free admission.
 All the winning modules can be downloaded under an open license from http://imaginary.org/mpe.

 A new international competition of MPE exhibition modules.
 Deadline: June 30, 2017

-A new international competition for MPE MPE exhibition modules was launched in Dakar at the Next Einstein Forum on March 10 2016.
+A new international competition for MPE exhibition modules was launched in Dakar at the Next Einstein Forum on March 10 2016.
 This second international competition, jointly organized by IMAGINARY, UNESCO International Basic Sciences Programme (IBSP), the International Mathematical Union (IMU) and the International Commission on Mathematical Instruction (ICMI), will enrich the MPE exhibition with new modules, aiming to address challenges in Africa and other regions of the world.

 The deadline for submissions is June 30, 2017.

 The first, second and third prize will be awarded 5000, 2000 and 1000 USD respectively.